-However, the only definitive way to determine whether it's a sprain or a fracture is through medical evaluation, which may involve X-rays or other imaging tests.
-Call for an ambulance or head over to the nearest A&E.
+However, the only definitive way to determine whether the injury is a sprain or a fracture is through medical evaluation, which may involve X-rays or other imaging tests.
+Call an ambulance or head over to the nearest A&E.

-1 Tell the person to stop any current activities and rest without moving the injured area.

-- 2 Immobilise the injured area with a splint in the position it was found. - 3 Cool the injured area for 20 minutes every hour to reduce pain and swelling.
-To avoid freezing the skin, place a thin, dry towel or pad between the ice and the person's bare skin. - 4 Keep the injured area above the level of the heart, if possible.
+- 1. Encourage the injured person to stop any current activities and rest without moving the injured area. - 2.
+Immobilise the injured area with a splint in the position it was found. - 3.
+Cool the injured area for 20 minutes every hour to reduce pain and swelling.
+To avoid freezing the skin, place a thin, dry towel or pad between the ice and the person's bare skin. - 4.
+Keep the injured area above the level of the heart, if possible.

-02 Managing Head, Neck and Spinal Injuries
+Managing Head, Neck and Spinal Injuries

-Head, neck, and spinal injuries can be caused by traumatic events such as falling from a height, being involved in a collision with a motor vehicle, or enduring a forceful impact to the head.
+Head, neck, and spinal injuries often result from traumatic events that exert significant force on the body.
+Common causes include falling from a height, being involved in a motor vehicle collision, or experiencing a direct and forceful impact to the head.